-4-12 The Public Sector Protocol is a joint LMI-WRI product. • Using equity share or financial control.
-The lessee or lessor only accounts for emissions from leased assets that are treated as wholly owned assets in financial accounting and are recorded as such on the balance sheet (i.e., finance or capital leases).
+- Using equity share or financial control.
+The lessee or lessor only accounts for emissions from leased assets that are treated as wholly owned assets in financial accounting and are recorded as such on the balance sheet (i.e., finance or capital leases). - Using operational control.
+The lessee or lessor only accounts for emissions from leased assets that it operates (i.e., if the operational control criterion applies).